abhiramr/abhiramr.github.io/_data_and_design/01_design_of_everyday_things_1.md

 ---
-title: Design of Everyday Thoughts - 1
+title: DOET - 1
-subtitle: Notes from DOET
+subtitle: Notes from Design of Everyday Thoughts by Don Norman
 comments: true
 ---